jonludlam/blog/src/pages/articles/2018-03-02---Puttin-On-The-Types/index.md

 type 'a t = string
 ```

 This says that all references are strings and actually have nothing to do with the `'a`.
-However, we hide the concrete representation outside of the module by using a signature that simply exposes the Ref.t as an _opaque_ parameterized type.
+However, we hide the concrete representation outside of the module by using a signature that simply exposes the Ref.t as an _opaque_ parameterized type - that is, nobody who has a `Ref.t` in their hands knows that it's actually a string.

 Let's see what happens when we try to create one of these: